svetlana-kurmeleva/large-data-website/ia/pdd-home.md

 ## 1. High

 - Links to list of maritime animals, preferably with images
-- Welcom message describing purpose of the website
+- Welcome message describing purpose of the website
 - Overview of what classifies the Arctic ecosystem
 - Search